Philodendron Varieties: 57 Different Types of Philodendron

 This Philodendron variety offers several color changes throughout its growing stages.
 It starts with deep orange leaves that turn blood red, then a dark green at maturity, with metallic maroon hues underneath.
 Some leaves may be so dark they appear black.
 A bright red stem for contrast attaches each leaf.

-The Dark Lord will show burgandy, wine-colored flowers during its blooming season, typically in May when conditions are ideal.
+Dark Lord will show burgundy, wine-colored flowers during its blooming season, typically in May when conditions are ideal.

 Erubescens